The early days

 Work starts in Wellington

 The Sisters immediately started work with Wellington’s suffering and destitute planning a much-needed home.
 They set up a soup kitchen (that still operates today) and a crèche for children of working parents.
-Land was bought in Island Bay and, in 1907, the Our Lady’s Home of Compassion was opened.
+The land was bought in Island Bay and, in 1907, the Our Lady’s Home of Compassion was opened.

 Suzanne never stood still, her reputation spread far and wide.
 She rose to every challenge that came her way, travelling to Rome in 1913 at the age of 78 to present her case to the Pope.